xeokit/xeokit-convert/README.md

     });
 ````

-### Loading glTF into an XKTModel
+### Loading GLB into an XKTModel

 Let's
 use [````parseGLTFIntoXKTModel````](https://xeokit.github.io/xeokit-convert/docs/function/index.html#static-function-parseGLTFIntoXKTModel)
-to import glTF into
+to import binary glTF into
 an [````XKTModel````](https://xeokit.github.io/xeokit-convert/docs/class/src/XKTModel/XKTModel.js~XKTModel.html).

 We'll also use the classes and functions introduced in the previous examples to serialize